Dr. Juliana Taymans is a professor emerita of special education at the George Washington University in Washington, D.C.

 - Decision Points

-Dr. Taymans was on the authoring team for the original Thinking for a Change as well as versions 3.0/3.1.
+Dr. Taymans was on the authoring team for the original Thinking for a Change as well as all updated versions.
 Juliana also works on instructional design projects for the U. S. Department of Education to develop courses for adult educators.